Home » Tours » Taylor Swift | The Eras Tour

 Ticketing

-Various journalists highlighted Taylor’s influence, and how the controversy could bode well for the music industry.
-Arwa Mahdawi wrote for The Guardian, “Swift has had an incredibly impressive career.
-But you know what?
-If she gets people to sit up and pay attention to the disgraceful state of antitrust laws in the U.S., I reckon that will be her finest achievement.”
-Brooke Schultz of Associated Press discussed how Taylor’s fans magnified a website crash into a political movement and considered them an influential voter demographic during elections: “the sheer power and size of Swift’s fandom has spurred conversations about economic inequality, merely symbolized by Ticketmaster”.
+Various US lawmakers, including attorneys general and members of the US Congress, took notice of the issue, which became a subject of multiple congressional inquiries.
 Bloomberg journalist Augusta Saraiva termed the phenomenon “Swiftonomics”—a microeconomic theory that explains Taylor’s supply, demand, fanbase and political impact following the Covid-19 pandemic.
 I-D dubbed Taylor the last remaining “real” popstar for “[s]hifting more albums and filling more stadiums than her contemporaries” and “creat[ing] a hysteria unseen since the industry’s golden era.”
 Pitchfork asked, “Is there any other artist who could force urgency into the federal investigation of a music industry monopoly just by going on tour?”
+Taylor herself was not pleased with the presale, despite tickets to the tour selling out immediately.
+She released a statement on the matter on November 18, 2022:

 «Well.
 It goes without saying that I'm extremely protective of my fans.
 We've been doing this for decades together and over the years, I've brought so many elements of my career in house.
 I've done this SPECIFICALLY to improve the quality of my fans' experience by doing it myself with my team who care as much about my fans as I do.
 It's really difficult for me to trust an outside entity with these relationships and loyalties, and excruciating for me to just watch mistakes happen with no recourse.
 There are a multitude of reasons why people had such a hard time trying to get tickets and I'm trying to figure out how this situation can be improved moving forward.
 I’m not going to make excuses for anyone because we asked them, multiple times, if they could handle this kind of demand and we were assured they could.
 It's truly amazing that 2.4 million people got tickets, but it really pisses me off that a lot of them feel like they went through several bear attacks to get them.
 And to those who didn't get tickets, all I can say is that my hope is to provide more opportunities for us all to get together and sing these songs.
 Thank you for wanting to be there.
 You have no idea how much that means.»